CarterKJ/Blocksi/README.md

 # About this repository
 This is an archive of the official Blocksi Enterprise Edition Chrome extension.
 The code has been beautified to make it more readable.

+# Legal disclaimer
+The maintainers of this repository do not take responsibility for the usage or content of this code.
+It is provided to you "as is", with no expectation of proofreading on behalf of the maintainers.
+If you have any questions or concerns, feel free to message us.

 # FAQ
 ### Copied/modified from the unreleased Blocksi documentation effort